unisi-tech/vision/README.md

 	The Search switch, when active, activates the search for similar images.

 	How many images to search tells the system exactly how many similar images it should show in descending order of similarity.

-<h2>		How to use the CV Tools program.</h2>

-0. Install dependencies.

-            Install pytorch according to the instructions [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

-            Install dependent packages:

-    -Go to the working directory of CV Tools

-    -execute command `pip install -U -r requirements.txt`

-1. Setting up the program.

-    All program settings are stored in the config.py file and must be made before starting the program.

-    ```
-    dataset_dir
-    	Defines the full or relative path to the directory where the user dataset is located.

-    neuronet
-      Determines what type of neural network is used for additional training.
-All types of neural networks from the section are supported https://huggingface.co/models?pipeline_tag=image-classification&sort=trending
-    It makes sense to leave the value set 'facebook/convnextv2-base-22k-224' which provides the highest accuracy that I have tested or "facebook/convnextv2-tiny-1k-224",  if you are interested in maximum speed with a loss of accuracy of 3-5%.

-    test_size = 0.2
-    	The program automatically divides each group into two parts: training and testing.
-In the first part, the neural network is trained, in the second, which the neural network does not see during training, it is checked.
-The optimal values ​​are usually in the range of 0.2-0.3 and with a small number of images (up to 40) in a group 0.2 is selected, with a large number 0.25 - 0.3.

-    batch_size
-    	Determines the size of the simultaneously analyzed group of images to build the index.
-Depends on the amount of GPU memory and RAM.
-The minimum value of 16 will allow training on weak hardware, 64 and 128 - for owners of powerful computers with a GPU of 16 GB or more.

-    max_equal_distance
-    	Defines the maximum distance in the n-dimensional space of the neural network at which images are considered very similar.
-Used to filter Errors results.
-It is selected experimentally for each type of neural network.
-Set by default for 'facebook/convnextv2-base-22k-224'
-    ```

-2. Start of the program.

-    ```
-    Go to the working directory and run the command
-    	python run.py
-    	Open Chrome at localhost:8000 or, if the server is on a remote host, server_address:8000
-    ```

-3. View the dataset,

-    ```
-    remove visible errors, for example irrelevant images in groups, expand the dataset using Google Images, if necessary.
-    ```

-4. Go to tab Learning tab

-    ```
-     and click Start learning.
-    Wait until the end and set the trained network as a system one by clicking button Set trained as the main button.
-    ```

-5. Analyze errors by clicking Calculate.

-    ```
-    Correct errors if possible as described above.
-    ```

-6. If the errors are corrected, go to step 4.

-    ```
-    Otherwise, go to the Image analysis tab and test the system using images from the Internet.
-    ```

 <h2>
     		REST - server.</h2>